greg-raven/Uncommon-Sense/_posts/2017-05-18-knowledge-is-key-for-liberty.md

 ---
-title: 'Knowledge is key for liberty'
+title: "Knowledge is key for liberty"
 layout: post
 categories:
 - knowledge